JuliaGraphs/MultilayerGraphs.jl/README.md

 ## Usage

-In the package documentation you can find a [tutorial](https://juliagraphs.org/MultilayerGraphs.jl/stable/#Tutorial) that illustrates all its main features.
+In the package documentation you can find a [tutorial](https://juliagraphs.org/MultilayerGraphs.jl/stable/#Tutorial) that illustrates all its main features and functionalities.

 ## Future Developments